Regression of Suspension Violin Modes in KAGRA O3GK Data with Kalman Filters: Experimental Setup

 \subsection{Suspension Design at KAGRA}

-KAGRA employs a multi-stage pendulum suspension system to isolate its test masses from seismic and thermal noise shown in Fig.~\ref{fig:type-a}.
+KAGRA employs a multi-stage pendulum suspension system to isolate its test masses from seismic and thermal noise, shown in Fig.~\ref{fig:type-a}.
 The final stage consists of a sapphire test mass suspended by sapphire fibers, operated at cryogenic temperatures to reduce thermal fluctuations.
 The high quality factor ($Q \gtrsim 10^7$) of these fibers results in narrow, long-lived resonances — known as violin modes — {in the 170-186\,Hz frequency range}, along with higher harmonics.

-Fig.~\ref{fig:violin-modes} shows the power spectral density (PSD) in the DARM channel. {Each of the $N$ resonant peak in the PSD is modeled as a Lorentzian profile, overall fitted mode by mode, as the sum of Lorentzian distributions.}
+Fig.~\ref{fig:violin-modes} shows the power spectral density (PSD) in the DARM channel. {The PSD is modeled as a sum of separately fitted Lorentzian distributions, one for each of the $N$ identified peaks}

 where \begin{itemize} \item $G_i$ is the amplitude of the $i$-th peak, \item $f_{0,i}$ is the central frequency of the $i$-th peak, \item $\Gamma_i$ is the full-width at half maximum (FWHM) of the $i$-th peak \end{itemize}